SureshkumarKV/ColorPickerView/README.md

 # ColorPickerView

-ColorPickerView is a fully loaded color picker view for Android that you can use in your dialogs as well as embedd into the layout files.
+ColorPickerView is a fully loaded color picker view for Android that you can use in your dialogs as well as embed into layout files.
 ColorPickerView is implemented as a subclass of FrameLayout.
 So it will fit anywhere a regular Android View will go into.

 Here is a quick list of the features:
 * Select RGBA with selective enabling for alpha.